 Does love of dance run in the family?
-If so, then actress/producer Illeanna Douglas has traced her dance gene.
+If so, then actress/producer Illeana Douglas has traced her dance gene.

-Recently visiting a Barnsdall Gallery exhibition of dance-move posters — the pride of its collector, dance-on-film specialist Mike Kaplan — Illeanna gravitated to the poster pictured at right.
+Recently visiting a Barnsdall Gallery exhibition of dance-move posters — the pride of its collector, dance-on-film specialist Mike Kaplan — Illeana gravitated to the poster pictured at right.

 Something instinctual drew her to it.
 Indeed it’s an image of her grandfather Melvyn Douglas cutting the rug with the early queen of MGM, Norma Shearer.

 Now, this is delicious stuff, as, let’s be honest, we do not normally think of Norma Shearer and Melvyn Douglas as a dancing duo.
 But in those days film stars were so versatile.
 They sang, they danced (even a little); they spoke English with elocution, they did foreign accents, they flipped between comedy, musicals and drama.
 So, too, obviously, did Ileanna’s grandfather.

 Here is a pic of Illeana with the WE WERE DANCING (1942) 3-sheet poster.
 She had never seen this image of her grandfather, Melvyn Douglas, nor the film, which was based on a Noel Coward play and was Norma Shearer’s penultimate movie.
 It’s very rare to see a full-length dancing couple on a three sheet.
 The poster artist is Vincentini (Ted Ireland).

 Like this?
 Read more: